vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The datastore in which to store container image files.
 When you deploy a virtual container host, `vic-machine` creates a folder named `VIC` on the target datastore,  in which to store all of the container images that you pull into a virtual container host.
 The `vic-machine` utility also places the VM files for the virtual container host in the datastore that you designate as the image store, in a folder that has the same name as the virtual container host.

+If you are deploying the virtual container host to a vCenter Server cluster, the datastore that you designate in the `image-store` option must be shared by all of the ESXi hosts in the cluster.
+Using non-shared datastores is possible, but limits the use of vSphere features such as DRS and High Availability.

 You can designate the same datastore as the image store for multiple virtual container hosts.
 In this case, only one `VIC` folder is created in the datastore and the container image files are made available to all of the virtual container hosts that use that image store.

 vSphere Integrated Containers supports all alphanumeric characters, hyphens, and underscores in datastore paths and datastore names, but no other special characters.